 Hearing Voices Network Cymru was launched in 2001 at the ‘Mind Cymru’ conference in Llandrindod Wells.

-Hearing Voices Network Cymru is supported by Hywel Davies.
+Since then, for the last eighteen years, Hearing Voices Network Cymru has been supported by Hywel Davies.

 About Hearing Voices Network Cymru

-We offer information, support and understanding to people who hear voices and those who support them.
+We offer information, support and training to better understand and respond to the needs of people who hear voices and those who support them.

-There are Hearing Voices Networks in 23 countries of the world.
+HVN Cymru is a member of INTERVOICE, the worldwide organisation for people who hear voices.
+There are Hearing Voices Networks in 36 countries of the world.
 Countries include Scotland, Denmark, Australia and New Zealand.
 There are 170+ hearing voices groups in England alone.